South Fayette Township, Pennsylvania: Government and politics

 The Township of South Fayette operates under the powers of the First Class Township Code.
 The township is governed by a five-member elected Board of Commissioners, who serve four-year terms.

 The residents of the township are served by Pennsylvania's 18th congressional district.

-South Fayette Township publishes a free quarterly magazine, South Fayette Connect, for the benefit of its citizens.
+South Fayette Township publishes a free quarterly magazine, South Fayette Connect, for its citizens.

 Education

 The South Fayette Township School District provides public educational services.
 The school district shares its borders with the township.
 The school district has an elementary school for grades K–2, an intermediate school for grades 3–5, a middle school for grades 6–8 and a high school for grades 9–12.
-The school district's mascot is the Lions.
+The school district's mascot is a lion, and the school's teams are called lions.

 The South Fayette Foundation for Excellence is a non-profit community organization that raises funds to support the academic, athletic and arts programs within the school district to supplement the school budget allocated for such purposes.